 The Business Administration major is designed to prepare students for careers in business, for graduate studies and for business ministry opportunities by shaping student knowledge, skills and development from within the context of a Christian worldview.
-The management concentration provides a broad and comprehensive view of business, while the marketing concentration gives a more focused emphasis on the marketing function.
+The management concentration provides a broad and comprehensive view of business, the marketing concentration gives a more focused emphasis on the marketing function.
+The Accounting concentration is designed to prepare students to enter a career in accounting, students who wish to become a licensed CPA would require additional coursework post-graduation prior to licensure.

-Take \BUSS 2610 Statistics under BASIC LITERACY
+Take MATH 2610 Statistics under BASIC LITERACY